beathyate/guachiman/README.md

 end
 ```

-The `current_resource` is passed to a block that needs to return truthy object.
+The `current_resource` is passed to a block that needs to return a truthy object to allow the action.

 ```ruby
 def guest